-During 2023, the Company's mortgage activity included draws on existing mortgages of \$134.3 million and repayments of \$7.3 million.
-As of June 30, 2023, the Company's secured mortgage loans had \$1.1 billion of undrawn lender commitment available to be drawn for property development, subject to certain restrictions.
+During 2023, the Company's mortgage activity included new borrowings of \$115.0 million (excluding undrawn amounts on new construction loans), draws on existing mortgages of \$244.3 million, and repayments of \$110.8 million.
+As of September 30, 2023, the Company's secured mortgage loans had \$1.1 billion of undrawn lender commitment available to be drawn for property development, subject to certain restrictions.

 Special Improvement District Bonds The Summerlin MPC uses SID bonds to finance certain common infrastructure improvements.
 These bonds are issued by the municipalities and are secured by the assessments on the land.
 The majority of proceeds from each bond issued is held in a construction escrow and disbursed to the Company as infrastructure projects are completed, inspected by the municipalities, and approved for reimbursement.
 Accordingly, the SID bonds have been classified as debt, and the Summerlin MPC pays the debt service on the bonds semi-annually.
 As Summerlin sells land, the buyers assume a proportionate share of the bond obligation at closing, and the residential sales contracts provide for the reimbursement of the principal amounts that the Company previously paid with respect to such proportionate share of the bond.
-These bonds bear interest at fixed rates ranging from 4.13% to 6.05% with maturities ranging from 2025 to 2051 as of June 30, 2023.
-During the six months ended June 30, 2023, no obligations were assumed by buyers and no SID bonds were issued.
+These bonds bear interest at fixed rates ranging from 4.13% to 6.05% with maturities ranging from 2025 to 2051 as of September 30, 2023.
+During the nine months ended September 30, 2023, \$3.1 million obligations were assumed by buyers and no SID bonds were issued.

 Secured Bridgeland Notes In September 2021, the Company closed on a \$275.0 million financing with maturity in 2026.
 This financing is secured by MUD receivables and land in Bridgeland.
-The loan required a \$27.5 million fully refundable deposit and has an interest rate of 7.36% at June 30, 2023, and 6.60% at December 31, 2022.
-The interest rate inclusive of interest rate derivatives was 5.28% at both June 30, 2023, and December 31, 2022.
+The loan required a \$27.5 million fully refundable deposit and has an interest rate of 7.62% at September 30, 2023, and 6.60% at December 31, 2022.
+Due to the maturity of one of the Company's interest rate swaps in September 2023, this financing was not covered by an interest rate derivative at September 30, 2023.
+The interest rate inclusive of interest rate derivatives was 5.28% at December 31, 2022.
 In December 2022, the borrowing capacity of this obligation was expanded from \$275.0 million to \$475.0 million.
-An additional \$67.0 million was drawn in the second quarter of 2023, bringing outstanding borrowings to \$342.0 million as of June 30, 2023.
-The remaining capacity of \$133.0 million was drawn in July 2023.
+An additional \$67.0 million was drawn in the second quarter of 2023 and \$133.0 million was drawn in the third quarter of 2023, bringing outstanding borrowings to \$475.0 million as of September 30, 2023.

-Debt Compliance As of June 30, 2023, the Company was in compliance with all debt covenants with the exception of six property-level debt instruments.
+Debt Compliance As of September 30, 2023, the Company was in compliance with all property-level debt covenants with the exception of six property-level debt instruments.
 As a result, the excess net cash flow after debt service from the underlying properties became restricted.
 While the restricted cash could not be used for general corporate purposes, it could be used to fund operations of the underlying assets and did not have a material impact on the Company's liquidity or its ability to operate these assets.